-I, EDGAR O. CHUA, Filipino, of legal age and a resident of
+I, EDGAR C .
+CHUA, Filipino, of legal age and a reside nt of - 4 after having been sworn to in accordance with law (do hereby declare that at:

 - 1. I am a nominee for independent director of Metropolitan Bank & Trust Company and have been its independent director since April 26, 2017. - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):